PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/scrapy/29/answer-0-1(1).md

     parsed = urlparse_cached(request)
     path = urlunparse(('', '', parsed.path or '/', parsed.params, parsed.query, ''))
     s = to_bytes(request.method) + b" " + to_bytes(path) + b" HTTP/1.1\r\n"
+    hostname = parsed.hostname or '' # Use an empty string if parsed.hostname is None
-    if parsed.hostname is not None:   # Check for None before converting to bytes s += b"Host: " + to_bytes(parsed.hostname) + b"\r\n"
+    s += b"Host: " + to_bytes(hostname) + b"\r\n"
     if request.headers:
         s += request.headers.to_string() + b"\r\n"
     s += b"\r\n"
-    if request.body:   # Check if request.body is not None to avoid TypeError s += request.body
+    s += request.body
     return s
 ```

+This patch will fix the bug without affecting other successful tests and can be easily applied to the original project.